-Even so, we’ve decided to create a list of the 16 must-see places in the municipality that everyone should visit (at least) once in their lives.
+Even so, we’ve decided to create a list of 17 must-see places in the municipality that everyone should visit (at least) once in their lives.
+Sintra is magical and much of its charm comes from here!

 Table Of Contents

-- Pena National Palace
+- National Palace of Pena

 - Monserrate Palace